UselessGuru/UG-Miner/README.md

 **This is for advanced users.
 Do not use if you do not know what you are doing.**

+UG-Miner stores pool specific configuration information in the file '[UG-Miner directory]\Config\PoolsConfig.json'.
-See '[UG-Miner directory]\Data\PoolsConfig-Template.json' for all available pool configuration options and the basic file structure of '[UG-Miner directory]\Config\PoolsConfig.json'.
+See '[UG-Miner directory]\Data\PoolsConfig-Template.json' for the basic file structure and all available pool configuration options.
-A separate section can be added to '[UG-Miner directory]\Config\PoolsConfig.json' for each pool.
-If a pool is listed in this file, the specific settings will be taken into account.
-If not, the built-in default values will be used.
+A separate section can be added to for each pool.
+If a pool is listed in this file, the specific settings will be taken into account, otherwise the built-in default values will be used.

 **Available per pool configuration options**